NuGet/Home/accepted/2024/repo-level-lock-file.md

 ## Summary

-Applications consisting of multiple solutions (using assembly references between projects) Cannot control their transitive dependencies by using Nuget.
+Applications consisting of multiple solutions (using assembly references between projects) cannot control their transitive dependencies by using Nuget.
 The current lock file is on a per-project basis rather than an application/repository basis.
-Given a `Directory.packages.props` file, each project could be resolved with different versions of transitive dependencies, which a single central lock file would solve, by allowing consistency between package versions across multiple solutions.
+Given a `Directory.packages.props` file, each project could resolve different versions of transitive dependencies, which a single central lock file would solve by allowing consistency between package versions across multiple solutions.

 ## Motivation

 Monorepositories with multiple solutions utilizing assembly references that deploy all their code together as a single application are unable to use Nuget (with or without CPM) due to transitive version conflicts.
-This is due to nuget being able to resolve different versions of transitive dependencies for each individual build, as they occur in isolation from one another.
+This is due to NuGet being able to resolve different versions of transitive dependencies for each individual build, as they occur in isolation from one another.
 A single central lock file allows all transitive dependencies to have locked versions defined at the root, thereby eliminating third-party dependency management software such as Paket.

 ## Explanation